Haredi Judaism: Technology

-In the modern era of the internet and mobile phones, it can be confusing as to what is or is not considered appropriate.
-The Haredi leaders have at times suggested a ban on the internet and any internet-capable device, their reasoning being that the immense amount of information can be corrupting, and the ability to use the internet with no observation from the community can lead to individuation.
-However, these presented reasons by the Haredi leaders could be influenced by a general fear of the loss of young Haredi members.
+Haredi leaders have at times suggested a ban on the internet and any internet-capable device, their reasoning being that the immense amount of information can be corrupting, and the ability to use the internet with no observation from the community can lead to individuation.

-Banning the internet for Haredi Jews could be a detriment to possible economic uses from Jewish businesses.
 Some Haredi businessmen utilize the internet throughout the week, but they still observe Shabbat in every aspect by not accepting or processing orders from Friday evening to Saturday evening.
 They utilize the internet under strict filters and guidelines.
-Although Haredi leaders have been unsuccessful in their attempts of banning internet use, they have influenced the world of technology.
 The Kosher cell phone was introduced to the Jewish public with the sole ability to call other phones.
 It was unable to utilize the internet, text other phones, and had no camera feature.
 In fact, a kosher phone plan was created, with decreased rates for kosher-to-kosher calls, to encourage community.

 News hotlines

 News hotlines are an important source of news in the Haredi world.
 Since many Haredi Jews do not listen to the radio or have access to the internet, even if they read newspapers, they are left with little or no access to breaking news.
 News hotlines were formed to fill this gap, and many have expanded to additional fields over time.
 Currently, many news lines provide rabbinic lectures, entertainment, business advice, and similar services, in addition to their primary function of reporting the news.
 Many Hasidic sects maintain their own hotlines, where relevant internal news is reported and the group's perspective can be advocated for.
 In the Israeli Haredi community, there are dozens of prominent hotlines, in both Yiddish and Hebrew.
 Some Haredi hotlines have played significant public roles.